Emily MacDonald '19

 Unity and EES are very science- and conservation-minded.
 This gave me a solid natural resources background to work from.
 A lot of the research at Unity has a human impact purpose.
 It’s very real-world.
 We look at science through how it is benefiting people and the planet and how it is best applied to help those groups of people.
 There is an obvious why we care in every project we do.

-Doing research through this lense forces you to look at the business factors, the real-world feasibility, and how it impacts people.
+Doing research through this lens forces you to look at the business factors, the real-world feasibility, and how it impacts people.
 My job is to use science and economics to benefit people and the planet, Unity gave me the mindset.

 At Unity, I also spent so much time doing project-based learning, which generally includes fieldwork, that it sets you up for any job.